 As a teacher, you have to give constructive feedback all the time.
 And if you’re really giving so much meaningful feedback, then, that’s terrific!
 But not all teachers have the time to give students feedback all the time.
 It’s nice to know that giving feedback and grading your students is not the only way to assess students.
 I will show you how to assess students’ performance in a fun and easy way.

-This post will guide you through some creative and new ways of self assessment.
+This post will guide you through some creative and new methods of self assessment.
 Yes, that’s right.
-Keep quiet for once and let your students asses themselves.
-You’ll find here some online self assessment tools and other self assessment examples.
+Keep quiet for once and let your students assess themselves.
+You’ll find here some online self assessment tools for students and other self assessment examples.

 10 Self evaluation ideas for students

 The title says it all.
 Emoji worksheet.
 A worksheet students have to fill in by clicking on emojis.
 In this case, students have to choose one of the three emojis that match the statement.